meshtastic/python/README.md

 This should always be considered a list in progress and flux -- inclusion doesn't guarantee implementation, and exclusion doesn't mean something's not wanted.
 GitHub issues are a great place to discuss ideas.

 * Types
-  * type annotations throughout the codebase
-  * mypy running in CI to type-check new code
+  * type annotations throughout the codebase, and upgrading mypy running in CI to `--strict`
 * async-friendliness
 * CLI completeness & consistency
   * the CLI should support all features of the firmware